Skip to main content

 Retire a repo

-Add a note to the top of the README explaining that the repo has been retired and, if applicable, what it has been replaced by.
+Add a note to the top of the README explaining that the repo has been retired and, if applicable, what has replaced it.

 3. Unpublish the GitHub pages site (if it has one)